 Those who hold the late date view interpret Solomon’s 480th year figuratively.
 They justify this interpretation based on archaeological evidence from the 13th century BC that seems to correspond with the biblical record.
 Additionally, Raamses, a city built by the Israelites according to Exodus 1:11, is thought to be Pi-Ramesses, which flourished from 1270–1100 BC.

 To confirm Amenhotep II’s candidacy for the exodus pharaoh, the date of the exodus must be synchronized with Egyptian history.
 The Ebers Papyrus helps with this.
-It records astronomical data from a specific day in the reign of Amenhotep I. Astronomers can chart star positions throughout history, so this astronomical data, along with records of the lengths of each pharaoh’s reign, provides a date that can then help determine the pharaoh reigning in 1446 BC.
+It records astronomical data from a specific day in the reign of Amenhotep I. Astronomers can chart star positions throughout history.
+Therefore, this astronomical data, along with records of the lengths of each pharaoh’s reign, provides a date that can then help determine the pharaoh reigning in 1446 BC.
 Based on these calculations, Amenhotep II reigned from 1455–1418 BC, spanning the biblical date of the exodus.

 The Death of the Firstborn